-• French 3 361300HW
+• French 3 Honors 361300HW

-PREREQUISITE: French 2 with a minimum grade of a 75 or French 2 Accelerated
+PREREQUISITE: French 2 with a minimum grade of a 75.

 Expands on previously-studied themes and elements of cross-cultural understanding to include exploration of issues and perspectives in French-speaking cultures.
 Instruction includes interpretive (listening and reading) activities for comprehension, presentational (speaking and writing) activities for expression, and interpersonal activities for interaction with others.
-Students will develop skills for narrating and explaining, and are expected to use the studied language for at least 80% of the class period.
+Students will develop skills for narrating and explaining, and are expected to use the studied language for at least 90% of the class period.